avabs/avabs.github.io/Module 2/core_azure_services.md

 - VMs are IaaS.
 Just like a physical computer.
 Better when we need total control over OS and network.

 #### VMs Scale sets
-- Set of indentical VMs, helpful when autoscaling is required
+- Set of identical VMs, helpful when autoscaling is required
 - Can provide highly available environment for an app/service since load can be shared among identical VMs

 #### Container & Kubernetes